-Winter Backpacking Trailhead - Backpacking Light
+Winter Backpacking - Backpacking Light

 - Webinar: Lightweight Footwear and Traction Systems for Snow Travel

-- Skills: Spring Footwear: Lightweight Overboot & High Gaiter Systems for Keeping Feet Warm & Dry
+- Wilderness Skills: Spring Footwear: Lightweight Overboot & High Gaiter Systems for Keeping Feet Warm & Dry

 Winter Backpacking Stoves